Glasgow Warriors: 2003 : Hugh Campbell in charge

-2003-04 : Glasgow City Sevens success
+2003–04 : Glasgow City Sevens success

 In a poor league season for the Warriors, the club finished second-bottom of the table.
 It had more success in the short-lived Celtic Cup, reaching the semi-final in its inaugural season.
 In the European Challenge Cup they were agonisingly dropped out at the second round by Saracens by an aggregate score over the home and away ties going the English club's way by a mere 3 points.

 Towards the end of the season Glasgow Warriors entered its academy side into the Glasgow City Sevens, run by Cartha Queens Park rugby club.
 The young Glasgow side won the event.
 This was also the first season that the club announced their end of season awards; with Glenn Metcalfe winning their player of the season, and James Eddie winning Young Player of the season.

-2004-05
+2004–05 : Best of the Scots

 In 2004–05 Glasgow had finished sixth in the Celtic League, the best placing of the three Scottish teams that existed at that time.
 In the league Calvin Howarth and Dan Parks fought it out for the stand off slot, academy prospect Colin Gregor getting a few substitute appearances.
 Sean Lamont won Player of the Season, scoring 9 tries in competitive matches.
 The ill-fated Celtic Cup ended this season, Glasgow Warriors beat by Leinster in the Quarter-Finals.

-2005-06 : Warriors tag becomes official
+2005–06 : Warriors tag becomes official

-As noted before, from at least the 2001-02 season, the team was known by the fans as the Glasgow Warriors.
+As noted before, from at least the 2001–02 season, the team was known by the fans as the Glasgow Warriors.
 The fansite glasgowwarriors.com started in 2003, years before the club officially changed its name.
 The SRU made this name change official for the start of the new 2005–06 season.

 Although the club started the season at Hughenden Stadium around December they made the switch to Firhill Stadium.
-Firhill Stadium was last used by the Warriors in the 1998-99 season when the side toured Scotland playing their home games.
+Firhill Stadium was last used by the Warriors in the 1998–99 season when the side toured Scotland playing their home games.

 A drop to 11th place in the league that season sealed Head Coach Hugh Campbell's fate and he left the Warriors before the end of the season in March 2006.

-2006-07 : Sean Lineen in charge
+2006–07 : Sean Lineen in charge

 In his place, the Warriors promoted his assistant Sean Lineen.
 Under his reign the Warriors became a mid table side.
 For this season, the club switched back to using Hughenden Stadium for their home matches.